 Oxford Street is London’s most famous shopping street; a close second is Regent’s Street, and the similarity between the two is why I didn’t include the latter on the list.

-Oxford Street is also where you can see London’s best Christmas light displays, arching across the roadway.
+Oxford Street is also where you can see one of London’s best Christmas light displays, arching across the roadway.

 9. Piccadilly (Circus)

 I was on the fence about including Piccadilly on my list of London’s most famous streets, but in the end, decided to include it because the whole street is a vital roadway and the curved intersection at the north end of the street is rightfully iconic.
 Piccadilly Circus is London’s Times Square, with colorful, bright billboards on many buildings, a plethora of souvenir shops, and the famous Cupid statue atop its pedestal.

 10. Shaftsbury Avenue

 Running northwest from Piccadilly Circus, Shaftsbury Avenue is the main road through London’s West End.
 It connects Soho on the north side of the street and Chinatown on the south side and has several of the city’s most famous theatres lining it.
 It’s a great street to walk, though it’s often clogged with pedestrians and souvenir stands; use it as a base to strike out into the areas north or south to find excellent restaurants, bars, and boutiques.

 Typically, buses run up and down the street day and night, and you might recognize them from the scene in Harry Potter and the Deathly Hallows.
 However, in light of the pandemic, parts of Shaftsbury Avenue were converted to pedestrian-only outdoor dining zones.

 Don’t be confused: you won’t find any shops lining The Mall.
 This is one of the most famous London streets, thanks to the well-known house at one end… Buckingham Palace!